-You may be interested to stay in the UK and work after your studies, and with a student visa you are permitted to work unlimited hours in the wrap up period at the end of your course.
-If you are looking for a permanent position in the UK your job would need to meet the Tier 2 salary requirements and your employer would become your immigration sponsor.
+You may be interested in staying and working in the UK after your studies, and with a Student visa you are permitted to work unlimited hours in the wrap-up period at the end of your course.
+If you are looking for a permanent position in the UK, your job would need to meet the Skilled Worker Visa salary requirements and your employer would become your immigration sponsor.

 The University's specialist Careers and Employability Advisers can help you prepare for the challenges of looking for suitable opportunities, completing successful applications and preparing for interviews.
-For further information please visit UKCISA: ukcisa.org.uk/Information--Advice/ Working/Working-after-studies
+Find them in the Geoffrey Manton Hub or access services through Career Hub online.
+For further information about working after study, please visit UKCISA: ukcisa.org.uk/ information--advice/working/working-after-studies

-To see how many organisations already have employees with Tier 2 visas you can check the Sponsor Register: gov.uk/government/publications/ register-of-licensed-sponsors-workers
+To see how many organisations already have employees with Skilled Worker Visas, you can check the Sponsor Register: gov.uk/government/publications/register-of-licensed-sponsors-workers